mohse-n/L7N_EtherLab/Installation guides/IgH EtherCAT Master Installation Guide.md

 ```bash
 sudo nano /etc/sysconfig/ethercat
 ```
-Run "ifconfig" (in another terminal) and copy the MAC address of eth0.
-Paste it between the quotes in front of MASTER0_DEVICE.
+Run `ifconfig` (in another terminal) and copy the MAC address of `eth0`.
+Paste it between the quotes in front of `MASTER0_DEVICE`.
 ```bash
 MASTER0_DEVICE="00:05:9a:3c:7a:00"
 ```
-The field in front of DEVICE_MODULES is the name of the driver which the master modules will use.
-Since we compiled with --enable-r8169, we will use the modified r8169 driver for the best performance.
+The field in front of `DEVICE_MODULES` is the name of the driver which the master modules will use.
+Since we compiled with `--enable-r8169`, we will use the modified r8169 driver for the best performance.
 ```bash
 DEVICE_MODULES=“r8619"
 ```
-press ctrl+x to save and exit.
+Press ctrl+x to save and exit.
 __
-**Note:** If your network card isn't supported by EtherLab, or EtherLab doesn't support your kernel version, DEVICE_MODULES=“generic".
+**Note:** If your network card isn't supported by EtherLab, or EtherLab doesn't support your kernel version, `DEVICE_MODULES=“generic"`.
 ___
 Copy the initilization script,
 ```bash